 Pro: Group Mentoring introduces a greater diversity of thought.

 A common pitfall of individual mentoring is that the individual mentor controls pretty much everywhere the mentorship can go.
-This is overall one of the main weaknesses of mentoring, as an ineffective mentor can cause more harm than good.
-Meanwhile, Group Mentoring can have multiple mentors and thus many different viewpoints to cover each other.
-Not only does the diversity of thought pertain to the mentors, but the mentees as well.
-Through peer mentoring, a mentor can get tips for improvement not only from the mentors, but also from their fellow mentees.
-This gives the mentee a bevy of information that they can use to improve at their selected goal.
+Overall, this is one of the main weaknesses of mentoring, as an ineffective mentor can cause more harm than good.
+Meanwhile, Group mentoring can have multiple mentors and thus many different viewpoints to cover each other.
+Not only does the diversity of thought pertain to the mentors, but to the mentees as well.
+Through peer mentoring, a mentor can get improvement tips not only from the mentors but also from their fellow mentees.
+This gives the mentee a bevvy of information that they can use to improve at their selected goal.

 Con: It’s not as effective at solving individual needs.